 Step 2.
-Plus Users Should Set Up and Save Their Passport Information in Advance
+Set Up and Save Your Passport Information in Advance

-If you upgrade to the plus version, it makes sense to enter or scan your passport information and save it to the app.
+Enter or scan your passport information and save it to the app.
 If you are entering it manually, make sure you enter the information exactly how it appears on your passport.
-You need to enter your passport number, surname, given names, date of birth, sex, country of citizenship, date of passport expiration, and issuing authority.
+You need to enter your passport number, surname, given name, date of birth, sex, country of citizenship, date of passport expiration, and issuing authority.
 You will also need to take a clear forward-facing photo of yourself.

-Load the App After Arriving Back to the U.S.
+Load the App After Arriving Back in the U.S.

 Step 3.
-Ensure The United States Airport or Cruise Port You Are Returning to Participates in Mobile Passport
+Ensure The United States Airport, Canadian Preclearance Location, or Cruise Port You Are Returning to Participates in Mobile Passport

-As of May 2020, there are 27 United States airports and four cruise ports participating in the Mobile Passport program.
+As of February 2023, there are 31 United States airports, four cruise ports, and three Canadian preclearance locations participating in the Mobile Passport program.
 For a full list, see the section below.